 - Debit or stop orders and ATM transactions will not be possible from these accounts.

-Which accounts will qualify as TFI?
+Examples of accounts that will qualify as TFI

 - Fixed deposits